Wolfwjs/GANet/README.md

 # GANet
-This repo is the pytorch implementation for our paper:
+This repo is the PyTorch implementation for our paper:

 A Keypoint-based Global Association Network for Lane Detection.
 Accepted by CVPR 2022 [[arXiv](https://arxiv.org/abs/2204.07335)].